Escape (1948 film)

-Escape is a 1948 thriller film directed by Joseph L. Mankiewicz.
-It follows a Royal Air Force World War II veteran (Rex Harrison) who goes to prison and then escapes and meets a woman who persuades him to surrender.
+Escape is a 1948 thriller film directed by Joseph L. Mankiewicz and starring Rex Harrison, Peggy Cummins and William Hartnell.
 The screenplay by Philip Dunne was based on the 1926 play Escape by John Galsworthy, which had previously been filmed in 1930.
+A Royal Air Force World War II veteran goes to prison and then escapes and meets a woman who persuades him to surrender.

 Plot

 A former RAF squadron leader, Matt Denant, goes to Hendley, England to visit an airfield run by his friend Titch.
 Rodgers, an employee at the airfield, asks Matt to do him a favour by making a large wager on a horse.
 Matt does, but when the horse loses, Rodgers promises to repay him.

 While Matt is strolling through Hyde Park, a woman strikes up a conversation, but Penter, a detective, charges her with unlawful soliciting.
 Matt intervenes on her behalf, but when the two men fight, Penter knocks his head on a park bench and is mortally wounded.

 Matt is placed under arrest; he is then sentenced to three years in prison after Penter dies.
 Believing it an unjust punishment, Matt escapes.
 Inspector Harris of Scotland Yard is assigned to find him, while Matt takes refuge in the home of Sir James Winton, whose daughter Dora helps him hide.

 Titch gives an aeroplane to Matt, enabling him to flee to France, but he is betrayed by Rodgers after the police offer a reward.
 Matt's plane is caught in a heavy fog and crashes.
 He survives and takes refuge in a farm.
 Dora finds him and professes her love, also persuading Matt that he must turn himself in to the law.